will-shy/AutoTrimps/README.md

 Step 1:

-Download <a href="https://github.com/Zorn192/AutoTrimps/blob/gh-pages/mods.js">mods.js</a> from this directory (right click raw and save link as...), or copy it and make your own mods.js in a text file.
+Download <a href="https://github.com/Zorn192/AutoTrimps/blob/gh-pages/mods.js">mods.js</a> from this directory (First, go to the file, then right click Raw and save link as..., DO NOT RIGHT CLICK THIS ONE), or copy it and make your own mods.js in a text file.

 Step 2: